 - You will have nowhere to live and you will have no way to support yourself if you are released

-- You will be forced to live on the streets and this will be inhuman treatment (and therefore a violation of Article 3 of the European Convention on Human Rights)
+- You will be forced to live on the streets and this will be inhuman treatment.

-BID also point out that it’s important that the information you argue to support the points above doesn’t contradict what you have said in your immigration case (for example, if you have said you have friends and family in the UK).
+BID also points out that it’s important that the information you argue to support the points above doesn’t contradict (this means go against) what you have said in your immigration case.

 Financial condition supporters

-A “financial condition supporter”, previously called a “surety”, is someone who puts up a sum of money guaranteeing the person applying for bail will keep to the bail conditions.
-If the detainee doesn’t keep to the conditions, the supporter is liable to lose the money they have put up.
-This role is called a “cautioner” in Scotland.
+A financial condition supporter is someone who provides a sum of money to guarantee that the person applying for bail will keep to their bail conditions.
+If the person being released doesn’t keep to the conditions, the supporter is liable to lose the money they have put up.
+This role is called a cautioner in Scotland.